juliusbroomfield/interview-prep/study-guide.md

     -  This can be quickly down by sorting the array, iterating through and choosing each number as a candidate, and then using two pointers to narrow down the other two candidate numbers

-      - This approaches also allows the triplets smaller than target, or the triplet closest to the target
+      - This approaches also works for triplets smaller than target, or the triplet closest to the target

       -  Time Complexity: O(n ^ 2)

   - 4 Sum: Find four numbers that equal the target

-    -  This is the same approach as 3 Sum, except we'll use 2 nested for loops this time
+    -  This is the same approach as 3 Sum, except we'll use 2 nested for-loops this time

-      - It's the same method for any N sum, we didn't use it for 2 Sum because sorting the list (O (log n)) would've taken longer than using a hashmap (O (n))
+      - It's the same method for any N-sum, we didn't use it for 2-Sum because sorting the list (O (n log n)) would've taken longer than using a hashmap (O (n))

       - Time Complexity: O(n ^ 3)